This page describes how you can use the VPC Service Controls troubleshooter to understand and diagnose issues that VPC Service Controls logs.

 Using the VPC Service Controls page

 From the VPC Service Controls page, you can troubleshoot a denial using its unique ID.

-To access the VPC Service Controls Troubleshooter from the VPC Service Controls page:
+To access the troubleshooter from the VPC Service Controls page, do the following:

-If you are prompted, select your Organization.
-The VPC Service Controls page can only be accessed at the Organization level.
+If you are prompted, select your organization.
+You can access the VPC Service Controls page only at the organization level.

 On the VPC Service Controls Troubleshooter page, in the Unique identifier box, enter the unique ID for the denial that you want to troubleshoot.